Malek-ALdesougi/chess/README.md

 -  Utilize tactical moves, castling, and pawn promotion to their advantage.</br>
 - Play against another human player only and on the same device as mentioned before.</br>

-<h2>6.
-Challenges and Solutions</h2>
-During the development of the Chess Game Project, the following challenges were encountered:

-[Describe specific challenges faced during development and explain how they were overcome, such as complex game logic implementation, handling edge cases, or optimizing performance.]

 <h2>7.
 Future Enhancements </h2>
 To enhance the Chess Game Project in the future, the following improvements are planned: